-Our Tech Zone at the 13th annual NW Youth Careers Expo will feature some of the most vibrant and innovative technology firms in the Northwest.
+Our Tech Zone at the 14th annual NW Youth Careers Expo will once again feature some of the most vibrant and innovative technology firms in the Northwest.

-Our tech exhibitors at the March 14 event will include Microsoft, Elemental Technologies, CDK Global, Metal Toad, Comcast, Puppet and Zapproved.
-Students can also learn about technology and STEM programs at Oregon Tech, Portland Community College and Epicodus, as well as from Portland Public Schools’ IT department.
+Our tech exhibitors at the March 13 event will include AWS Elemental, Intel, Microsoft and Free Geek, Zapproved and Autodesk.
+Students can also learn about technology and STEM programs at Oregon Tech and Portland Community College, as well as from Portland Public Schools’ IT department.

-Elemental Technologies (silver sponsor): Elemental makes software that allows videos to stream online.
-(Sam Blackman, its cofounder and CEO, is a former Portland Public Schools student.)
-Its clients include ESPN, Comcast, HBO, the BBC and many others.
+AWS Elemental: The Portland-based company, a Platinum sponsor, makes software that allows videos to stream online.
+(The late Sam Blackman, its cofounder and CEO, was a former Portland Public Schools student.)
+AWS clients include ESPN, Comcast, HBO, the BBC and many others.
 The Portland firm was purchased by Amazon Web Services in 2015.

 Zapproved: Portland-based Zapproved is a leading cloud-based software provider that helps corporate clients deal with their data.
 It helps corporations (and their legal departments) respond to litigation so they can mitigate risk and reduce costs.

 Autodesk: California-based Autodesk makes software used by engineers, architects and manufacturers to design products ranging from buildings to consumer electronics to entertainment.
 The company recently moved its local office from Lake Oswego to Southeast Portland.